Favourited 153 times

 - fencing (installing electric insulators, running wire, pounding posts, checking fence lines)

-- brush clearing and chipping
+- tree clearing and chipping

 -designing & painting road signs, advertisements